 Valladolid & Chichen Itza

-A 1.5 hour drive from Izamal, to the east lies Valladolid.
+Valladolid is located less than a 1.5-hour drive from Izamal.
 This is a typical Mexican city with a lovely relaxed atmosphere.
-Moreover, it is the ideal base for a visit to Chichén Itzá and the surrounding cenotes.
-Both are among the top sights in Mexico and are well worth a visit.
+Moreover, it is an ideal startinpoint for a visit to Chichén Itzá and the surrounding cenotes.
+Both are among the top things to do in Mexico and therefore not to miss.

 Valladolid in Mexico has a large plaza with a cathedral, a monastery, colonial buildings with countless colors and even a cenote located in the middle of the city.
 One of the most beautiful streets in Valladolid is Calle de los Frailes, where almost every building is worth a picture.
 There are boutique hotels, small restaurants and beautiful stores.

 Want to know more about Valladolid in Mexico?
-Read all my tips for the best things to do and most beautiful sights in Valladolid and its surroundings here.
+Read all my tips for the best things to do Valladolid here.

 Mérida

-Merida is the capital of Yucatán and is also called the art and culture city of the peninsula.
+Mérida is the capital of Yucatán and is also called the art and culture city of the peninsula.
 Because of the museums, beautiful stores, good restaurants, numerous festivals and art projects that take place there.
 Despite the size of the city, it has the friendly atmosphere of a provincial town.
-You can walk through the beautiful colonial center and discover the Paseo de Montejo, also known as the Champs-Élysées of Merida.
+You can walk through the colonial center and discover the Paseo de Montejo, also known as the Champs-Élysées of Mérida.
 This is a long boulevard with old mansions that have been transformed into museums, stores or restaurants.
-Merida is a nice city to include in your Mexico itinerary and is a 1-hour drive west of Izamal.
+Mérida is a nice city to include in your Mexico itinerary and a 1-hour drive west of Izamal.

 More about Mexico